tjaekel/MaaXBoard-RT_SPIder/README.md

   use "ipaddr" to see which ETH PHY is connected, use name in Web Browser, e.g.:
-  "maaxboard/" or "maaxboardg/" (100M vs. 1G, mDNS working) (WiFi is not enabled yet)
+  "maaxboard/" or "maaxboardg/" (100M vs. 1G, mDNS working) (WiFi is not enabled yet) web page to enter commands is up and running
+* TFTP:
+  transfer files to/from USB memory stick via TFTP

 ## Testing SPI
 connect J1 pin 19 and pin 21, use command "rawspi" in order to